 Enhancing students' learning experience

 We offer a range of support, advice and guidance to help you continue to enhance your students' learning experience from pre-entry through to graduation.
-We do this within the context of delivery of the University's Learning & Teaching Strategy, which is underpinned by our approach to quality management which is set out in our Quality Code of Practice.
+We do this within the context of delivery of the University's Education Strategy, which is underpinned by our approach to quality management which is set out in our Quality Code of Practice.
 We can help you through a number of routes and activities including: